Gentamicin Bladder Instillations to Prevent Urinary Tract Infections in Patients With Spinal Cord Injury

 Experimental: Gentamicin sulfate

-Participants initiate Gentamicin instillations every night for a period of 6 months.
-After baseline and consented they are instructed on how to do the instillations through a catheter, once they receive the drug and aid equipment (i.e. syringes) to do installations.
-Remaining drug is to be disposed after each use.
+Participants initiate Gentamicin instillations every night for a treatment period of 6 months.
+Instillations are stopped if they developed a UTI.
+After receiving treatment for this UTI, they resume the Gentamicin instillations.
+After baseline screening and being consented, they are instructed on how to do the instillations through a catheter, once they receive the drug and aid equipment (i.e. syringes) to do installations.
+Remaining drug from syringes are to be disposed after each use.
 Participants use their own catheters.
+In-dwelling catheters are not allowed.

-Gentamicin will be compounded by the Michigan Medicine Research Pharmacy in a concentration of 480 milligrams of the active product to 1000 milliliters of normal saline.
-Participants will do daily instillations of 30 milliliters of solution
+Gentamicin is compounded by the Michigan Medicine Research Pharmacy in a concentration of 480 milligrams of the active product to 1000 milliliters of normal saline.
+Pharmacy mails participants treatment drug.
+Once received, participants will do daily instillations of 30 milliliters of solution after catheterizing their bladder at night.

 Other Names: